Chopsticks: Origin and history

 Chopsticks have been around and used since at least the Shang dynasty (1766–1122 BCE).
 However, the Han dynasty historian Sima Qian wrote that it is likely that chopsticks were also used in the preceding Xia dynasty and even the earlier Erlitou culture, although finding archeological evidence from this era is difficult.

 The earliest evidence of chopsticks uncovered so far consists of six chopsticks, made of bronze, 26 cm long, and 1.1 to 1.3 cm wide, excavated from the Ruins of Yin near Anyang (Henan).
 These are dated roughly to 1200 BC, during the Shang dynasty.
 They were supposed to have been used for cooking.
 The earliest known textual reference to the use of chopsticks comes from the Han Feizi, a philosophical text written by Han Fei (c.
-280–233 BC) in the 3rd century BC.
+280–233 BCE) in the 3rd century BCE.

 The wide diffusion of chopsticks in the Chinese culture is sometimes attributed to the Confucian philosophy that emphasizes family harmony as the basis for civil order.
 Some modern writers have associated chopsticks with traditional Confucian values of moderation, civility, and nonviolence.
-For example, it is sometimes said that "knives are for warriors, but chopsticks are for scholars," a modern aphorism that reflects symbolic interpretations of dining customs.
+For example, it is sometimes said that "knives are for warriors, but chopsticks are for scholars", a modern aphorism that reflects symbolic interpretations of dining customs.
 However, this phrase does not appear in any known classical Confucian texts, and there is no historical evidence that Confucius made this statement.

-Similarly, a popular quote attributed to Mencius—"The honorable and upright man keeps well away from both the slaughterhouse and the kitchen... and he allows no knives on his table"—only partially reflects classical writings.
+Similarly, a popular quote attributed to Mencius—"The honorable and upright man keeps well away from both the slaughterhouse and the kitchen ... and he allows no knives on his table"—only partially reflects classical writings.
 The first part is a paraphrase of a real line from the Mencius (Liang Hui Wang I), but the latter sentence is a modern addition not found in ancient texts.
 As such, attributions of this kind should be understood as contemporary interpretations rather than direct quotations from Confucian sources.
 Confucius' reference to chopsticks in his Book of Rites suggests these items were widely known in the Warring States period (c.
-475–221 BC).
+475–221 BCE).